 Following the steps described, you can dry leather shoes with a blow dryer.
 However, you should be aware that the tongue will crease if you lift is as high up and out of the way as I did with my son’s shoes.
 You do want it out of the way, but you should leave the shoe laces on and use the last 2 shoelace holes, put toothpicks or barbeque spits through them and lift the tongue over the toothpicks.

 Once you have dried out your leather shoes, use leather conditioner or shoe cream to nourish the leather.
 Add just a little bit more shoe polish than you would regularly and leave it on for 10 to 15 minutes to absorb.
-You should come in with a brush to remove the excess cream after that.
+You should come in with a brush to remove the excess cream afterward.

-Related: How to Fix Cracked Leather Shoes
+Related: How to Fix Cracked Leather Shoes, How To Stretch Patent Leather Shoes with a blow dryer

 Can you dry suede shoes with a blow dryer?